jonegil/gui-with-gio/egg_timer/03_button.md

 - [widget](https://pkg.go.dev/gioui.org/widget) - Widget provides the underlying functionality of UI components, such as state tracking and event handling.
 Is the mouse hovering over a button?
 Has it been clicked, and if so how many times?

 - [widget/material](https://pkg.go.dev/gioui.org/widget/material) - While the **widget** provides functionality, **widget/material** defines a theme.
+Note that the interface is actualy split between two parts:
+  1. The actual widget, which has state
+  1. Drawing of the widget, which is completely stateless

+  This is on purpose to improve reusability and flexibility of the widgets.
+We'll make use of this later.

   The default looks good, and is what we'll use, but it's just as easy to adjust by setting propoerties such as color, text size font properties etc.

   - Note: Gio expands the base functionality in a dedicated repo called [gio-x](https://pkg.go.dev/gioui.org/x) where [more material components](https://pkg.go.dev/gioui.org/x/component) are in development, including navigation bars and tooltips.

+## Main

+With imports well out of our way, let's look at the code.
+It's longer but still easy.

+### Code

 ```go
 func main() {